-The Redskins.com crew breaks down the key players and matchups to keep an eye on during Thursday's Redskins-Cowboys 2016 Week 12 showdown at AT&T Stadium in Arlington, Texas.
+The Redskins.com crew breaks down the key players and matchups to keep an eye on during Sunday's Redskins-Cowboys 2015 Week 17 matchup in Arlington, Texas.

 Every Monday after a Redskins game, get a Large Cheese Pizza for just $9.99.
 Receive a FREE TOPPING for every Redskins touchdown.
 DOUBLE THE FREE TOPPINGS when the Redskins win!

 This is, far and away, the Redskins' No. 1 goal heading into Sunday's game against the Cowboys.

 In the grand scheme of things, this Week 17 matchup means nothing to either team.
 Washington, thanks to its victory last Saturday over the Philadelphia Eagles, has already clinched the NFC East title and the No. 4 seed in the NFC playoffs (as well as a first-round home game).
 Dallas, meanwhile, is simply looking to put an end to what has been a gravely disappointing 2015 season, one that, yes, has seen their Pro Bowl quarterback Tony Romo go down to injury, but has featured major slip-ups in other areas, leading to their 4-11 record heading into the regular-season finale.

 So, if you're Redskins head coach Jay Gruden, you have the extremely tall task of determining which starters play on Sunday and, if they do get out on the field, how long do you leave them out there?
 As we all know, and without intending to sound grim, the more reps a player has, the greater chance they have at getting injured.